Kibet-98/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your directory in long format
+Displays current directory in long format, with user and group Id displayed numerically, and hidden file (starting with .)